lady-mama/udacity-DLNP/README.md

 # udacity-DLNP
-This repository contains all of my projects for Udacity/Data Deep Learning Nanodegree Program. &nbsp;&nbsp;
+This repository contains all of my projects for Udacity/Data Deep Learning Nanodegree Program.

 I hope that my projects help to another student's study as a good reference.

 ByeongKeon Kim (skysign at gmail.com)